One killed in crash involving several vehicles on highway in Denton County, police say

 No other serious injuries had been reported.

-The fatal crash was occurred just before 6:30 a.m. on U.S. 380 just west of Nail Road.
+The fatal crash occurred just before 6:30 a.m. on U.S. 380 just west of Nail Road.

 Denton police said multiple vehicles were involved in the crash, but they didn’t provide details.